• Skip to primary navigation

 • Avoid toxins as much as possible.

-• Drink a lot of water and fluids (coffee and alcohol don’t count) just as you normally would when you are sick.
+• Drink a lot of water and fluids (coffee and alcohol don’t count), just as you normally would when you are sick.

-• Rest, rest, rest.
-As much as possible.
+• Rest, rest, rest—as much as possible.

 • If you can tolerate a massage, get one to help with pain relief from achy muscles and trigger points.

 • Take magnesium.
 It’s a natural muscle relaxer and can also help with sleep.
-If you aren’t used to taking magnesium, try Magnesium Glycinate, which has less effect on the intestines.
+If you aren’t used to taking magnesium, try magnesium glycinate, which has less effect on the intestines.

-• A good quality CBD oil can also help with inflammation and pain.
+• A good quality CBD oil can help with inflammation and pain.
 CBD salve also helps to relax muscles when rubbed directly into the skin.

 • Use heat packs on sore areas.